Do not break the bottle's seal before use. The seal is broken automatically when the bottle is screwed in.

 Screw in the bottle to the bottom of the bottle holder.

 The bottle and the bottle holder are equipped with a reverse catch to prevent sealant leakage.
 When the bottle is screwed in it cannot be unscrewed from the bottle holder again.
-The bottle must be removed at a workshopAn authorised Volvo workshop is recommended..
+Bottle removal must be performed at a workshop, Volvo recommends an authorised Volvo workshop.

 Do not unscrew the bottle, it is equipped with a reverse catch to prevent leakage.